sodadata/soda-core/docs/README.md

 Done - Took 23.307 seconds
 ```

+Integrate your scans with your data pipeline orchestration tool so they run right after
+new data is produced in your dataset:
+* Airflow
+* AWS Glue
+* Prefect
+* Dagster
+* Luigi
+* ...

-Upload and store metrics over time on a free Soda cloud account:
+Next, upload and store metrics over time on a free Soda cloud account:
 ![Free Soda cloud account](img/free-cloud-account.png)